1. What are the characteristics of the primary crystalline structure of the weld seam?

-Plasma spraying is characterized by high plasma flame temperature, which can melt almost all refractory materials, so it has a wide range of spraying objects, high plasma flame flow speed, good powder particle acceleration effect, and high coating bonding strength.
+Plasma spraying is characterized by a high plasma flame temperature that can melt nearly all refractory materials, making it suitable for a wide range of spraying applications.
+It also boasts high plasma flame flow speed, excellent powder particle acceleration effect, and superior coating bonding strength.

 22. Preparation procedure of welding procedure card?

-The preparation procedure of the welding procedure card shall find out the corresponding welding procedure qualification must be identified, and a joint sketch should be drawn based on the product assembly drawing, parts processing drawing and its technical requirements;
+To prepare the welding procedure card, the corresponding welding procedure qualification must be identified, and a joint sketch should be drawn based on the product assembly drawing, parts processing drawing, and its technical requirements.

-The welding procedure card should include the welding procedure card number, drawing number, joint name, joint number, and welder certificate items;
+The welding procedure card should include the welding procedure qualification number, welding procedure card number, drawing number, joint name, joint number, and welder certificate items.

-Prepare welding sequence according to welding procedure qualification, actual production conditions, technical personnel and production experience;
+The welding sequence should be prepared based on the welding procedure qualification, actual production conditions, technical personnel, and production experience.

-Determine the inspection authority, inspection method and inspection proportion of products according to the requirements of product drawings and product standards.
+The inspection authority, inspection method, and inspection proportion of products should be determined in accordance with the requirements of product drawings and product standards.

 23. Why should a certain amount of silicon and manganese be added to the welding wire of CO2 gas shielded welding?

-Carbon dioxide is an oxidizing gas, which will burn the alloy elements of the welding seam during welding, thus greatly reducing the mechanical properties of the weld.
+Carbon dioxide is an oxidizing gas that can burn the alloy elements of a welding seam during the welding process, significantly reducing the mechanical properties of the weld.
 This oxidation can result in the formation of pores and splashes.

-Adding silicon and manganese to the welding wire plays a deoxidization role, which can solve the problems of welding oxidation and splashes.
+To address these issues, silicon and manganese can be added to the welding wire to play a deoxidizing role, preventing welding oxidation and splashes.

 24. What is the explosion limit of combustible mixture and what factors affect it?

-The concentration range of combustible gas, vapor, or dust present in a combustible mixture that can cause an explosion is referred to as the explosion limit.
+The range of concentration of combustible gas, vapor, or dust present in a combustible mixture that can cause an explosion is referred to as the explosion limit.

-The lower limit of the contained concentration is called the lower explosion limit, and the upper limit of the contained concentration is called the upper explosion limit.
+The lower limit of concentration is known as the lower explosion limit, and the upper limit is known as the upper explosion limit.

-When the concentration of oxygen in the mixed gas increases, the lower explosion limit decreases.
+Furthermore, an increase in the concentration of oxygen in the mixed gas causes a decrease in the lower explosion limit.

 25. What measures should be taken to prevent electric shock when welding in boiler drum, condenser, oil tank, oil tank and other metal containers?

-(1) Welders shall avoid contact with iron parts during electric welding, stand on rubber insulation pads or wear rubber insulation shoes, and wear dry work clothes.
+(1) Welders must avoid contact with iron parts during electric welding.
+They should stand on rubber insulation pads or wear rubber insulation shoes and dry work clothes.

-(2) Outside the vessel, there shall be a supervisor who can see and hear the welder’s work, and a switch shall be set to cut off the power supply according to the welder’s signal.
+(2) There should be a supervisor outside the vessel who can observe and listen to the welder’s work.
+A switch should be installed to cut off the power supply based on the welder’s signal.

-(4) Transformers for portable lamps and welding transformers shall not be carried into boilers and metal containers.
+(4) Transformers for portable lamps and welding transformers should not be brought into boilers and metal containers.

 26. How to distinguish fusion welding from brazing?
 What are the characteristics of each?

-Fusion welding is characterized by the combination of atoms between weldments, while brazing is to connect weldments with filler metal, an intermediate medium with a lower melting point than the weldment.
+Fusion welding involves the bonding of atoms between weldments, whereas brazing connects weldments using filler metal, an intermediate medium with a lower melting point than the weldment.

-The advantages of fusion welding are high mechanical properties of welded joints, high productivity when connecting thick and large pieces, while the disadvantages are large stress and deformation, and the microstructure changes in the heat affected zone;
+Fusion welding offers several advantages, such as high mechanical properties of welded joints and high productivity when connecting thick and large pieces.
+However, it also has some drawbacks, such as large stress and deformation and microstructure changes in the heat-affected zone.

-The advantages of brazing are low heating temperature, flat and smooth joints, and a beautiful appearance.
-It also results in small stress and deformation, while the disadvantages are low joint strength and high requirements for assembly clearance during assembly.
+Brazing, on the other hand, has advantages such as low heating temperature, flat and smooth joints, and a beautiful appearance.
+It also results in small stress and deformation.
+However, its disadvantages include low joint strength and high requirements for assembly clearance during assembly.

 27. Both carbon dioxide and argon belong to protective gases.
 What are their properties and uses?

-Therefore, at present, it can only be used for welding low carbon steel and low alloy steel, not for welding high alloy steel and non-ferrous metals, especially for stainless steel, because it will cause weld carburetion and reduce resistance to intergranular corrosion, so it is less used.
+Therefore, it is currently only suitable for welding low carbon steel and low alloy steel, and not recommended for high alloy steel and non-ferrous metals.
+Especially when welding stainless steel, it can cause weld carburetion and reduce resistance to intergranular corrosion, making it less commonly used.

-As the price of argon is gradually decreasing, it is also used to weld a large number of low-carbon steels.
+As the price of argon is gradually decreasing, it is becoming a popular option for welding a large number of low-carbon steels.

 28. Try to describe the weldability and welding characteristics of 16Mn steel?